ssakrp/NLP_emotion_classification/README.md

 # NLP_emotion_classification
 Natural language processing (NLP) project (machine learning) for emotion classification in sentences.
+I used PyTorch module for solving this problem and also I used transformers module to get efficient models like BERT and DistilBERT (for much faster process).
+Unfortunately, my local machine doesn't have any GPU, so I have to spend a lot of time to train a transformer, and I don't have so lot of time now, but I'll surely finish the job later.
+Now you can take a look on code, which doesn't make me doubt.
+I sure, it will give me great result.
+Follow my GitHub to don't miss when I finish the job.